li-zhang1/Host-a-Dynamic-Web-App-on-AWS/README.md

-# Dynamic Website Hosting on AWS
+# Dynamic Website Hosting on AWS with Terraform

 ## Project Overview
 This project involves hosting a dynamic website on AWS.
 The architecture leverages AWS cloud resources to ensure high availability, security, scalability, and fault tolerance.

 ## Project Repository
 A GitHub repository has been created to store reference diagrams and deployment scripts.

-You can find it [here](#).
+## Infrastructure as Code (IaC) using Terraform
+This project also leverages Terraform to automate the provisioning and management of cloud infrastructure.
+It simplifies resource deployment, ensures consistency, and enhances scalability.
+You can find the Terraform configuration files in the following repository: [Terraform Project Repository](https://github.com/li-zhang1/terraform-projects).

 ## Architecture Diagram
 Below is the architecture diagram illustrating the AWS resource deployment for this project: